ownport/kvlite/README.rst

 kvlite
 ======

 kvlite is small open-source library for storing documents in SQL databases.
 Only three methods are needed to manipulate documents in database: get(), put(), delete().
-At the moment supported MySQL and SQLite only.
+At the moment supported MySQL and SQLite databases only.
 A document can be string, list/tuple or dictionary.
 Default serialization is based on cPickleSerializer methods but of course it is possible to define own serialization to store data in kvlite databases.

 A collection is a group of documents stored in kvlite, and it can be thought of as roughly the equivalent of a  table in a relational database.